What is the average annual salary for Audiologist?

 This chart describes the expected percentage of people who perform the job of Audiologist in the United States that make less than that annual salary.
 For example the median expected annualy pay for a typical Audiologist in the United States is $72,652 so 50% of the people who perform the job of Accountant I in the United Sates are expected to make less than $72,652.

 Administers and interprets a variety of tests, such as air and bone conduction, and speech reception and discrimination tests, to determine the type and degree of hearing impairment, site of damage, and effects on comprehension and speech.
 Evaluates test results in relation to behavioral, social, educational, and medical information obtained from patients, families, teachers, and other professionals.
 Requires a master's degree and a 9 month fellowship.
 Also requires 0-2 years of experience.
 Familiar with standard concepts, practices, and procedures within a particular field.
 Relies on limited experience and judgment to plan and accomplish goals.
 Performs a variety of tasks.
 Typically reports to a supervisor/manager.

-View full job description
+View Audiologist job description